Alden Whitman: Obituaries

 Whitman remained at the Times, albeit with few bylines, throughout the McCarthyist ordeal.
-Colleague David Halberstam suggested Whitman was effectively "blacklisted" and, like "a plant trying to grow through concrete," had to find a neglected gap in the newsroom in order to write freely.
+Colleague David Halberstam suggested Whitman was effectively "blacklisted" and, like "a plant trying to grow through concrete", had to find a neglected gap in the newsroom in order to write freely.
 Opportunity came late in 1964 as the contempt case headed towards dismissal and an outsize, multi-author, genre-busting Churchill obituary fell into disarray.
 Whitman was tasked with the clean-up.
-When he succeeded, editors challenged him to carry forward the new formula.
+When he succeeded, editors asked him to carry forward the new formula.
 "There was a sense," Halberstam recalled, "that whatever leftist bent he had couldn't really hurt people in death."

 During his eleven years as head of the historically unglamorous, apolitical and byline-free obituary desk, Whitman penned Churchill-style memorials to some 400 other notables—Ho Chi Minh, Pablo Picasso Helen Keller, Haile Selassie, J. Robert Oppenheimer, and on and on.
 In almost every case, Whitman drafted the piece well in advance and periodically revised it until the subject's death.
 By 1967, obituaries began to carry his byline.

 Reviewers recognized Whitman as "theoretician and executor" of a "revolution" in obituaries.
-He replaced the traditional litany of names and dates with biographical essays that conveyed the "flavor" of a person, engaged their specific, sometimes "abstruse," expertise, and placed them in the sweep of history.
-Whitman, intent on presenting complicated lives without funereal gloss or editorial censure, called the approach "many-sided"; Halberstam, emphasizing the long advance preparation, saw Whitman as a "jewel cutter"; Gay Talese, in a 1966 profile of Whitman, highlighted the roving curiosity of his "marvelous, magpie mind."
+He replaced the traditional litany of names and dates with biographical essays that conveyed the "flavor" of a person, engaged their specific, sometimes "abstruse", expertise, and placed them in the sweep of history.
+Whitman, intent on presenting complicated lives without funereal gloss or editorial censure, called the approach "many-sided"; Halberstam, emphasizing the long advance preparation, saw Whitman as a "jewel cutter"; Gay Talese, in a 1966 profile of Whitman, highlighted the roving curiosity of his "marvelous, magpie mind".
 Whitman's opening sentence on J. B. S. Haldane demonstrates the mix of perspectives:

 Facially Professor Haldane resembled Rudyard Kipling; epigrammatically he took after George Bernard Shaw; politically he followed Karl Marx; but in science he was indubitably John Burdon Sanderson Haldane.

 To inform his work, Whitman deployed the primary tool of other journalists, namely, the interview.
-"In all the history of journalism, including the caves," Sidney Zion wrote in an obituary of Whitman himself, "nobody ever thought to draw the future dead into their own obituaries."
+"In all the history of journalism, including the caves," Sidney Zion wrote in an obituary of Whitman himself, "nobody ever thought to draw the future dead into their own obituaries".
 Whitman conducted his first obituary-focused interview with former U.S. president Harry Truman in 1966 at the recommendation of Times managing editor and Truman son-in-law Clifton Daniel.
-This amiable encounter became Whitman's model: "semistructured conversation," as he put it, "sub specie aeternitatis."
+This amiable encounter became Whitman's model: "semistructured conversation", as he put it, "sub specie aeternitatis."
 The public, however, was intrigued by the potential awkwardness.
-"Aren't such interviews ghoulish?" came the inevitable question, earning Whitman magazine profiles, a Tonight Show appearance, and an overall "bit of fame."
+"Aren't such interviews ghoulish?" came the inevitable question, earning Whitman magazine profiles, a Tonight Show appearance, and an overall "bit of fame".